 - Female sterilization under local anesthesia is more time-consuming and painful than vasectomy, and less effective.

-- Pregnancy and childbirth are the main causes of mortality in underdeveloped countries for women ages 15-35, with the rate of complications rising as parity increases.
+- Pregnancy and childbirth are the main causes of mortality in developing countries for women ages 15-35, with the rate of complications rising as parity increases.

-- In countries with limited infrastructure (good roads, public transportation, running water, electricity, etc.) and social programs (health care, police protection, free public education, etc.), high birth rates promote joblessness, poverty, and crowded living conditions, which, in turn, breed crime and disease.
+- In countries with limited infrastructure (good roads, public transportation, running water, electricity, etc.) and social programs (health care, police protection, free public education, etc.), high birth rates promote joblessness, poverty, and crowded living conditions, which, in turn, often increase the risks of crime and disease.

 Promotion and provision of vasectomy services by necessity requires that NSVI also (1) train local health care workers to promote and provide no-scalpel vasectomy, and (2) reimburse (a) local facilitators and providers who may not be otherwise compensated for their time and effort, and (b) recipients of the service themselves to compensate for travel expenses and lost wages on the day of and day after their procedures.